-Welcome to the SEO for Beginners series!
+Welcome to the Search Engine Optimization (SEO) Best Practices series!
 This is part 1 of the series.

 Ranking high in organic search results for competitive keywords is becoming harder as more sites compete for users’ attention.
 The competition for ranking can get so fierce that some sites maliciously use unethical practices such as negative SEO tactics to attack other sites that have better content.